English name: Slender Worm Snake (aka: “Slender Blind Snake”, “Doi Pui Blind Snake”)

 Thai name: Ngu-din Doi Pui

 Description: To 28cm long.
 May appear to be a worm at first glance, but can be distinguished by its scales, dry skin, eyes, and flicking tongue.
-Of average girth for a blind snake.
+Slender even for a blind snake, with a body length 50-60 times greater than the body diameter.
 Scales are small and shiny.
 Has distinct eye and a sharp spine on end of tail.
 Body is light brown to brownish-black.
 Underbelly is pale brown, with snout to chin and anal area white or cream.

-Similar Species: Brahminy Blind Snake is more slender and has a less distinct eye.
-A midbody scale count might be necessary to tell them apart.
+White-headed Blind Snake is usually smaller and has a less distinct eye.
+A scale count might be necessary to tell them apart.

 Flower’s Blind Snake is creamy yellow from the snout to the chin and has a blunt tail with no sharp spine.